vrvarm/Bantu-AI/README.md

  6) I have deleted some of the unnecessary commands (ideas that will be used in the future of this project), and used another video as reference that shows a much neater and simplified version of jarvis ai.
 This video is taken as inspiration for this project and I have learned a lot about different files in python.
  Additional Commands: ADDED & COMPLETED

+ 7) I added a function that tells me the latest news in USA before communicating with jarvis.
+Additionally, I modified it to convey the time and date today as well.
+All I have to do is modify it to tell the news based on the time and test.
+Additional Command (2): ADDED & COMPLETED